joernio/joern/README.md

 ```

-# CVE-2016-6480
+# An example vulnerability: CVE-2016-6480

 ### Description

-- Race condition in the ioctl_send_fib function in drivers/scsi/aacraid/commctrl.c
+A race condition exists in the Linux Kernel in version 4.7 in the ioctl_send_fib in drivers/scsi/aacraid/commctrl.c.

-Here we show how Joern helps you in the process of code auditing.
-The CVE bug concerns version 4.7 of the Linux Kernel.

 ### Setup
 ```bash